What are the Risk Factors of Diabetic Foot?

 Smoking

 Smoking has a significant negative impact on nerve health, blood circulation and wound healing in diabetic patients.
-It triggers constriction of the blood vessels in the hands and feet, leading to poor blood circulation and hindering wound healing.
-Additionally, continuous smoking after developing diabetes can damage nerves, worsen diabetic neuropathy and increase the risk of undetected injuries.
+It triggers constriction of the blood vessels in the feet, leading to poor blood circulation and hindering wound healing.
+Additionally, continuous smoking worsens vascular disease and impairs blood flow, indirectly aggravating diabetic neuropathy and delaying wound healing.

 Obesity